Accessible Educational Materials (AEM) and AT

 - Navigation - Navigation features allow a student to move around the recorded speech and text files easily.
 Students may move through files by chapters, sections, pages, and paragraphs.

 - Bookmarking, Highlighting, and Labeling - These features allow the student to denote important parts of the text and, again, navigate through the files easily.

-Teams should also be aware of the PALM Initiative to Purchase Accessible Learning Materials.
+Teams should also be aware of the PALM (Purchase Accessible Learning Materials) Initiative.
 As teachers, schools, and districts aim to incorporate technology into the classroom, it is increasingly important to make sure these technologies are accessible to all students.
 The PALM Initiative was created to help ensure that purchased technologies are inherently accessible for every student including those with disabilities.